MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-handoff-human.md

 Microsoft Bot Framework supports two models for integration with agent engagement platforms.
 The handoff protocol is identical for both models, however the onboarding details differ between the models and the agent engagement platforms.

+The goal is not to offer a universal solution for integration with any customer's system, but rather to provide a **common language** and **best practices** for bot developers and system integrators building conversational AI systems with human in the loop.

 ### Bot as an agent

 In the first model, known as "Bot as an agent", the bot joins the ranks of the live agents connected to the agent hub and responds to user requests as if the requests came from any other Bot Framework channel.
 The conversation between the user and the bot can be escalated to a human agent, at which point the bot disengages from the active conversation.